quantcdn/docs/docs/dashboard/page-rules-waf.md

 Set the WAF to either **Report** or **Block** mode to either report on WAF hits or block them.

 Use the WAF level slider to change the level of strictness enforced by the WAF.
-This equates to the ModSecurity Core Ruleset "Paranoia" levels associated with each rule.
+This equates to the ModSecurity Core Rule Set "Paranoia" levels associated with each rule.
 The default and recommended level is 1.

 :::info
 When enabling the WAF it is recommended you start in **Report** mode for a period to monitor WAF hits and find and remove false positives through standard browsing behavior.
-Once you are satisifed you are no longer receiving false positives, move to **Block** mode.
+Once you are satisfied you are no longer receiving false positives, move to **Block** mode.
 :::

 ## Rules and overrides